angry-hemisphere/FM_codes/README.md

 # FM_codes
-There are 10 codes in this repository named as C_code(question no., each for the given 10 questions
+There are 10 codes in this repository named as C_code(question no.), each for the given 10 questions
 1. Print the following output.
     *
     **